 Node.js serves as the underlying engine for code execution.
-There are several different ways and version managers to install Node.JS on your system.
-We recommend one of the following two:
+There are several different ways and version managers to install Node.js on your system.
+Please ensure that the latest version is used.
+It is recommended to use one of the following two options:

-We recommend using a Node version manager such as NVM.
-NVM is a bash script that enables you to manage multiple active Node.js versions.
+It is recommended to use a Node version manager, such as NVM.
+NVM is a bash script which enables the management of multiple active Node.js versions.

-Install PM2 for managing start/stop of the app process in the background:
+How to install PM2 for managing the start/stop process of the application in the background:

 npm install pm2 -g